ZYSzys/awesome-captcha/README.md

 ## Contribute

 Please do!
-Check out the [CONTRIBUTING](CONTRIBUTING.md) file, and [open an issue](https://github.com/ZYSzys/awesome-captcha/issues/new)!
+Check out the [contributing.md](contributing.md) file, or [open an issue](https://github.com/ZYSzys/awesome-captcha/issues/new)!

 ## License